HicaroD/nvim-cfg-lua/README.md

 ## Tools

-1. Telescope as fuzzy finder for nice LSP integration
+1. Telescope as fuzzy finder (it integrates nicely with the native LSP config)
 2. Ripgrep for recursively searches directories for a regex pattern efficiently while respecting my `.gitignore`.
 3. Native LSP with `nvim-cmp`